yunxi-zhang/Fabric/README.md

 Run the file called 'runAllStepsInOne.sh' file, will auto set up a Fabric blockchain/DLT environment and set up 3 web servers in the right order.

 **Note**: this file actually calls other shell files from stage 1 to stage 7 in the right order.
 Before running stage 1, it will remove all existing docker containers, docker images and other docker info in a machine to make sure a new blockchain environment will be set up from a clean environment.
 A user who would not like this feature to work that will delete other docker containers should comment out the relevant code in this file.

+## Case Description
+The case scenairo in this repo is a fake one, it only demonstrates how Fabric can use different channels to set the right permission control to the the right organisations to access the right chaincode.
+Three organisations: (1) bank, (2) seller and (3) buyer are invovled in this repo.
+Two separate channels are set up.
+ChannelSeller is set up for the bank and seller only and ChannelBuyer is set up for the bank and buyer only.
+The detailed channel configuration can be found in the file called "configtx.yaml".